 Pepsico's score of 84 is higher than 92% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, PepsiCo reported total greenhouse gas emissions of approximately 58,000,000,000 kg CO2e, with Scope 1 emissions at about 3,400,000,000 kg CO2e, Scope 2 emissions at approximately 300,000,000 kg CO2e, and a significant 54,000,000,000 kg CO2e attributed to Scope 3 emissions, primarily from purchased goods and services (about 41,180,000,000 kg CO2e).
+In 2023, PepsiCo reported total greenhouse gas emissions of approximately 58 billion kg CO2e, with Scope 1 emissions at about 3.4 billion kg CO2e, Scope 2 emissions at approximately 300 million kg CO2e, and a significant 54 billion kg CO2e attributed to Scope 3 emissions, primarily from purchased goods and services (about 41.2 billion kg CO2e).
 PepsiCo has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 75% and Scope 3 emissions by 40% by 2030, using a 2015 baseline.
-This commitment is part of their broader goal to achieve net-zero emissions across their entire value chain by 2040, which is a decade earlier than the targets set by the Paris Agreement.
-These targets have been validated by the Science Based Targets initiative (SBTi) and include biogenic emissions and removals from bioenergy feedstocks.
-In 2021, PepsiCo successfully reduced its Scope 1 and 2 GHG emissions by 25% compared to the 2015 baseline, demonstrating progress towards its near-term goals.
-The company is also committed to further reductions, with a target to cut Scope 1 and 2 emissions by 50% by 2030 from a 2022 base year, alongside a 42% reduction in Scope 3 emissions within the same timeframe.
-PepsiCo's climate strategy reflects its commitment to sustainability and responsible environmental stewardship, aligning with global efforts to combat climate change.
+Additionally, the company has pledged to achieve net-zero emissions across its entire value chain by 2040, a decade ahead of the Paris Agreement's timeline.
+These targets have been validated by the Science Based Targets Initiative (SBTi) and reflect PepsiCo's commitment to align with a 1.5°C climate scenario.
+In recent years, PepsiCo has made progress towards these goals, having reduced its Scope 1 and 2 emissions by 25% by 2021 compared to the 2015 baseline.
+The company continues to focus on enhancing sustainability across its operations and supply chain, demonstrating a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents